The Origins of All 30 NBA Team Names

 The three finalists in the name-the-team contest for Charlotte's 2004 expansion franchise were Bobcats, Dragons, and Flight.
 Owner Bob Johnson was fond of BOBcats, but some of the league's players were less than impressed.
 "It sounds like a girls' softball team to me," Steve Kerr told reporters at the time.
 "I guess it shows there aren't many good nicknames left to be had."
 Perhaps Kerr was right.
 Bobcats became the Charlotte Hornets in 2014, reuniting the city with its previous NBA franchise's original nickname.

 According to the Chicago Bulls Encyclopedia, team owner Richard Klein was brainstorming nicknames for his new franchise in 1966 and wanted a name that portrayed Chicago's status as the meat capital of the world.
+Another theory is that Klein admired the strength and toughness of bulls.
 Klein was considering Matadors and Toreadors when his young son exclaimed, "Dad, that's a bunch of bull!"
 The rest is somewhat dubious history.

 Fans voted Cavaliers the team nickname in 1970 in a poll conducted by the Cleveland Plain-Dealer.
 The other finalists included Jays, Foresters, Towers, and Presidents.
 The Presidents nickname was presumably an allusion to the fact that seven former U.S. Presidents were born in Ohio, second only to Virginia.
 Jerry Tomko, who suggested Cavaliers in the contest, wrote, "Cavaliers represent a group of daring fearless men, whose life pact was never surrender, no matter what the odds."
-(Tomko's son, Brett, has been a big league pitcher since 1997.)
+(Tomko's son, Brett, went on to become a Major League pitcher.)

 A Dallas radio station sponsored a name-the-team contest and recommended the finalists to team owner Donald Carter, who ultimately chose Mavericks over Wranglers and Express.
 The 41 fans who suggested Mavericks each won a pair of tickets to the season opener and one of those fans, Carla Springer, won a drawing for season tickets.
 Springer, a freelance writer, said the nickname "represents the independent, flamboyant style of the Dallas people."
 That's certainly an apt description for current team owner Mark Cuban.

 Denver's ABA team was originally known as the Rockets.
 When the team was preparing to move to the NBA in 1974, they needed a new nickname, as Rockets was already claimed by the franchise in Houston.
-Nuggets, an allusion to the city's mining tradition and the Colorado Gold Rush during the late 1850s, was chosen via a name-the-team contest.
+Nuggets, an allusion to the city's mining tradition and the Colorado Gold Rush during the late 1850s and early 1860s, was chosen via a name-the-team contest.

 The Pistons trace their roots to Fort Wayne, Indiana, where they were known as the Zollner Pistons.
 What's a Zollner Piston?
 A piston manufactured by then-team owner Fred Zollner, who named the club after his personal business.
 When the team moved to Detroit in 1957, Zollner dropped his name from the nickname but retained Pistons.
 The name was fitting for the Motor City.